wamontgomery0068/Self_Learning-JavaScript/Absolute Beginner's Guide/Chapter 1 Hello, World!/TheHTMLDocument.md

 - **HTML is not a programming language**; it is a *markup language* that defines the structure of your content.
 - HTML consist of a series of **elements**, which you use to enclose, or wrap, different parts of the content to make it appear a certain way, or act a certain way.

+Anatomy of an HTML Document

+<font size="2">Code Typed Out by W Andrew Montgomery using visual studio code</font>